MENU

 donor egg IVF

 A donor egg IVF cycle is an IVF cycle in which the eggs from a donor (either anonymous or known) are used instead of a patient’s own eggs.
 Donor eggs may be combined with a male partner’s sperm or with donor sperm.
 Donor egg IVF is extraordinarily successful in overcoming age-related infertility, diminished ovarian reserve, and other infertility problems.
-Genetics & IVF Institute has one of the world’s oldest and largest donor egg IVF programs.
+GIVF Fertility has one of the world’s oldest and largest donor egg IVF programs.

 eggs: ova